Letaali/QoL_mod/README.md

 Lots of things that were fixed by this mod are now patched so I removed them from the mod and the list below.
 I left the old list of fixes inside the mod for anyone curious.

-Current fixes:

 -Perk list fix.
 Makes Oil Blood, Gas Blood, Electricity and Explosive Corpses remove the related immunities from the pool like they were supposed to.

--Nightmare fix.
-Ensures that in nightmare mode the spreading sidebiomes do not overwrite Orb Rooms, Boss Arena or the Work.

 -Sunstone fix.
 Sunseed and sunstone items can no longer be deleted during NG+ entry.